QAston/md-wiki-public/software-eng/windows/wsl.md

 ### vhdx

-* wsl vhdx files use a partitionless drive, to create one:
+* wsl vhdx files use a partitionless drive, to create one in hyperv:
     * use new vhdx disk creator, select fixed or dynamic
     * add the vhdx to a vm and initialize it using `sudo mkfs.ext4 /dev/sd<letter>`
 * wsl vhdx files have dynamic size by default, capped at 256gb - dynamic type isn't good for linux access